Bathroom break at work? Swiss court upholds watchmaker's rule to do it on your own time

 An investigative report by public broadcaster RTS over the weekend revealed how a regional court in western Neuchatel ruled that watch dial maker Jean Singer & Cie SA was within its rights to require staffers to punch out for toilet time.

-The case has bared what some say is a labor-law loophole in a rich Alpine country with a reputation for running like clockwork.
+The case has bared what some say is a labor-law loophole in the rich Alpine country with a reputation for running like clockwork.

 The court said that while Swiss law was clearer on issues like the hygiene of restrooms and the rights of company leaders to make decisions suited to the specific needs of their businesses, a “loophole” remains when it comes to bathroom breaks — a hint that lawmakers might need to intervene to fill it.